Gap and Go Strategy

 All of those strategies should be traded only during the first 30 to 60 minutes of the regular trading hours.
 I usually trade this strategy only with NASDAQ and NYSE listed stocks.

 In case you want to trade other markets, you should analyze typical price movements first to evaluate if the strategies can be applied.
 Day trading penny stocks with the gap and go strategy is possible if the volume around the market open is high enough to place your trade.

 Examples for trading the breakout:

-Long Strategy 2: Gap & Go Pullback
+Long Strategy 2: Gap and Go Pullback

 Examples for trading the pullback to the long side: